 PJ is the Central Florida Zoo's resident greater one-horned rhino.
 There are five extant species of rhinos: black rhino, white rhino, greater one-horned rhino, Sumatran rhino, and Javan rhino.
 Today, few wild rhinos survive outside of national parks and reserves.

 These rhinos weigh between 4,000-6000 pounds and can be over 6 feet tall.
 Their thick skin is an ashy gray, and has an amour-like appearance due to thick folds and tubercles.
 They have very little hair, only found around their eyes, along their ears, and at the tip of their tails.
-As their name, suggests they have one horn about 8-25 inches long which will continue to grow throughout their lifetime.
-It is used to search for food and forage for roots.
+As their name suggests, they have only one horn about 8–25 inches long which will continue to grow throughout their lifetime.
+It proves to be helpful in searching for food and foraging for roots.
 Their herbivorous diet includes a variety of grasses, fruits, leaves and branches.
 Their upper lip is semi-prehensile, allowing them to use it to curl it around grass stems.
-The greater one-horned rhino has relatively poor eyesight, and must rely on its heightened sense of hearing to detect danger.
-Their ears work independently of each other, moving like satellites to pick up sounds aorund them.
+The greater one-horned rhino has relatively poor eyesight, thus they must rely on their heightened sense of hearing to detect danger.
+Their ears work independently of each other, moving like satellites to pick up sounds around them.
 When startled, rhinos will charge, reaching speeds of up to 30 mph.
-Their sense of smell plays a large role in communication.
-Greater one-horned rhinos are usually solitary beings.
-Several rhinos will defecate in the same spot creating a midden.
-A midden is a large pile of dung that the rhinos can smell and learn about the rhinos in the area.
+Their sense of smell also plays a large role in communication.
+Greater one-horned rhinos are usually solitary beings, but several rhinos will defecate in the same spot, creating a midden (a large pile of dung that the rhinos can smell and learn about the rhinos in the area).

 A rhino's horn is not bone, but rather made of a protein called keratin.
 Keratin is found in your hair and nails, the feathers of birds, and the quills of porcupines!

 Length: 10–12 ft; Height: 5–6 ft | 3500-4850 lbs